Welcome to the world of small business blogging!

 - Read: SEO in a Post-Panda Era

-If you are hiring an SEO agency to tend to the SEO of your blog, I suggest that you make sure the company you choose for this purpose not only considers link-building and directory submission, but also Schema, social media signals, page speed, Google authorship (and more recent SEO changes added by Google).
+If you are hiring an SEO agency to tend to the SEO of your blog, I suggest that you make sure the company you choose for this purpose not only considers link building and directory submission but also Schema, social media signals, page speed, mobile site to name a few.

-FYI: The algo change by Google (Penguin update), wiped out many business blogs which used SEO services to buy links.
+FYI: The algorithm change by Google (Penguin update), wiped out many business blogs which used cheap SEO services to buy links.
 Remember to stay away from cheap and quick search engine visibility schemes.
 Achieving #1 status on Google is not impossible, but there is no shortcut to this achievement.

-Relying on a single form of subscription to your blog is always a bad idea because the Internet is constantly changing.
-Some time back, Twitter was the holy-grail for marketers, but today we have Facebook and Google Plus.
+Some time back, Twitter was the holy grail for marketers, but today we have Facebook and Google Plus.

 If you have any ideas or thoughts to add to the information in this post, we would love to hear from you in the comments section below!